Link Whisper: The Easy Way to Improve Site Structure and SEO Ranking

 Do you know which articles on your site are orphans?
 You will if you use Link Whisper to find them.
 Apparently, I have one post that I need to discover and add some internal linking.

 5: Find and Fix Broken Links with the Reporting Tools

 A lot of sites suffer from broken links.
 Link Whisper can help you identify and fix these easily if you’re using a WordPress site.

 Link Whisper tells you how many outbound links and internal links are broken, and also tells you which pages have the most broken links so that you can try to locate and repair them as soon as possible.

-There are a range of options for fixing the problem: copy & paste URL, edit page, redirect, 404 error page, or leave it as-is (leave it open to be repaired manually later).
+There is a range of options for fixing the problem: copy & paste URL, edit page, redirect, 404 error page, or leave it as-is (leave it open to be repaired manually later).

 Fixing broken links is a tedious process, but Link Whisper makes it much faster and easier to correct by identifying the specific broken link in an article.